barryclark/jekyll-now/_posts/2019-05-16-using-the-asset-status-property-in-scom.md

 ## Scripts

-[Here](https://github.com/randomnote1/SCOM/tree/master/src/AssetStatus) are a few scripts which can be used to set the asset status proeprty of a monitoring object.
+[Here](https://github.com/randomnote1/SCOM/tree/master/src/AssetStatus) are a few scripts which can be used to set the asset status property of a monitoring object.